 Optional activities can be paid and booked during your journey.

-You can purchase meals + drinks on tour.
+You can purchase meals + drinks either at your accommodation or restaurants and shops during the tour.

 Local and international flights are excluded.